Back to Intro to Storybook

 import LoadingRow from './LoadingRow.svelte';

-/* Sets the loading state */
+/** Checks if it's in loading state */

-/* Defines a list of tasks */
+/** The list of tasks */

-export let tasks = [];
+tasks = [],

-$: noTasks = tasks.length === 0;
+const noTasks = $derived(tasks.length === 0);

-$: tasksInOrder = [
+const tasksInOrder = $derived([

 ...tasks.filter((t) => t.state === 'TASK_PINNED'),